 8. Then, “You’re opinions are for you, doesn’t mean I have to agree.
 Mine is for me.”

-The narcissistic personality disorder is on a spectrum, so some narcissistic people are extremely dangerous, so I wouldn’t recommend if they are, you know what the narcissist in your life is and isn’t capable of.
+The narcissistic personality disorder is on a spectrum, so some narcissistic people are extremely dangerous, so I wouldn’t recommend it if they are.
+You know what the narcissist in your life is and isn’t capable of.

 If at all possible, no response is the best response, retreat, rethink and only respond if you need to do so, as is no contact.

-If you can do no response it is the best, yet this feels wrong in front of the children, in front of family members or friends, so sometimes in front of others, so you don’t get into an argument.
+If you can do not response, it is the best, yet this feels wrong in front of the children, in front of family members or friends, so sometimes in front of others, so you don’t get into an argument.
 So you don’t look rude, as people most often don’t know or understand what a narcissist is, just like we once did not, these words are powerful, remember they’re not to make the narcissist see your point of view, they are to a acknowledge the narcissist, let them think for themselves while standing in your truth.

 Keep going, you can, and you will recover.